sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 If you want to be more specific, you can do that too, simply specify a tag with an additional z-version (the last digit in e.g. 2.15.**9**), e.g.
 `ansible-automation-platform/ee-minimal-rhel8:2.15.9`

+And if you want to make *extra sure* that the image your a pulling does not *change* even if you specify a z-version, you can include the `SHA checksum` (also called
+`digest`) of the image in the name:
+`registry.redhat.io/ansible-automation-platform/ee-minimal-rhel8@sha256:2a17184e6ea2200b1335c0a39d04159fd040d5ce7fc1990a9d424cc20cfacd4d`.
+This name refers to
+`ee-minimal-rhel-8: 2.15.9-4`.

+This way you ensure that you *never* get any other image than you used.
+In turn, however, this means you need to update the name regularly.

+I, personally, don't include the `digest` in the name, as I trust Red Hat to not replace an existing image version with a new one.
+In terms of security, however, **a bad actor** *could* replace the image version with a new one.
+Specifying the `digest` will prevent you from pulling that image version.

 One last thing to discuss is the absence of the `supported` variants (the ones that contain besides `ansible-core` also *some* **supported** Ansible collections) of EEs, as well as the absence of the *special EE* (`ee-29-rhel8`) in *versionless* EEs.